pootmhicnought/SteamRoller/README.md

 # SteamRoller
 ## Why?
-Anyone that's wanted to run Steam offline finds that Steam loves to nag about it.
-There are settings in loginusers.vdf that will make the process less annoying however Steam resets those values on exit.
+Anyone that's wanted to run Steam offline finds that it loves to nag about offline mode.
+There are settings in loginusers.vdf that will make the process less annoying however those are reset when steam exits.

 So I created a simple power shell script that enforces the users choice of offline or online.